 - bug repellent (3oz or less)

-- passport if you plan on visiting the British Virgin Islands (on a day charter for instance)
+- *passport, only if you plan on visiting the British Virgin Islands (on a day charter for instance)

 - personal hygiene products (liquids 3oz or less)